kankankankankankan/github-trending/README.md

 ## Go

+* 【2025-07-15】[RezaSi / go-interview-practice](https://github.com/RezaSi/go-interview-practice) - Go Interview Practice is a series of coding challenges to help you prepare for technical interviews in Go.
+Solve problems, submit your solutions, and receive instant feedback with automated testing.
+Track your progress with per-challenge scoreboards and improve your coding skills step by step.
+* 【2025-07-15】[Ullaakut / cameradar](https://github.com/Ullaakut/cameradar) - Cameradar hacks its way into RTSP videosurveillance cameras
 * 【2025-07-08】[qichiyuhub / rule](https://github.com/qichiyuhub/rule) - Clash、Sing-box、等分流规则
 * 【2025-07-08】[PlakarKorp / plakar](https://github.com/PlakarKorp/plakar) - plakar is a backup solution powered by Kloset and ptar
 * 【2025-07-08】[zerodha / kite-mcp-server](https://github.com/zerodha/kite-mcp-server) - Zerodha Kite MCP server